virtual-vehicle/databeam/doc/DEVELOPMENT.md

 * Python: python3, python3-pip, python3-venv
 * C++ build support: pipx, cmake, ninja-build, libusb-1.0-0-dev, pkg-config

+> **_NOTE:_** To allow for more complicated USB device setups, the development make rule increases the USB memory in the systems Grub configuration to 1000 MB.

 A Python virtual environment will be created in `extensions/.venv` to run custom extensions.

 For the Docker build process, base-images are needed.
 Build or update by running: